micahcooper/FTPDownloader/README.md

 # FTPDownloader
-a simple java program to download files from a sftp server with certificate authentication
+a simple java program using jsch to download files from a sftp server with certificate authentication